 - If you’ve recently changed your contact details, please inform the school office with the updated details

 - Continue to talk to your children about the coronavirus.
 It’s a scary time and we should make sure children feel supported. has regular updates for younger children and has practical steps older children can take to help with anxiety.
 Support can also be found on our SEND page.

 - Follow government advice.
 If anyone in a family displays symptoms then the whole household is to self-isolate for 14 days.

 We will continue to provide children with home learning opportunities through our website.
 These can be accessed through the Class Pages part of the website.
 There is a team of teachers and teaching assistants who have responsibility for this and will respond to any questions you have.

 Please consult the:

-- NHS, if you want to know more about the symptoms of coronavirus.
-If you think you or your child may have the symptoms, use NHS 111 online if at all possible before calling 111
+- , if you want to know more about the symptoms of COVID 19 Coronavirus.
+If you think you or your child may have the symptoms, use if at all possible before calling 111

-- Department for Education’s coronavirus helpline: 0800 046 8687, if you have any questions about the government’s response to coronavirus in relation to schools
+- Department for Education’s coronavirus helpline: 0800 046 8687, if you have any questions about the government’s response to coronavirus in relation to school.

 It’s a tricky time and we know you’re worried about the impact this might have on our community.
 It’s important we keep each other safe and talk about these events to help with any anxiety.